afps-spec

 3.4 Tool Package

-A tool package declares a single callable capability and bundles its implementation source code.
-The manifest describes the tool interface; the source file provides the implementation.
+A tool package declares a single callable capability together with the runtime-loadable artifact that implements it.
+The manifest describes the tool interface; entrypoint points to the file the runner loads.

 Required files

-A tool package MUST contain manifest.json at the archive root and an implementation source file at the path declared by the entrypoint field.
+A tool package MUST contain manifest.json at the archive root and a runtime-loadable file at the path declared by the entrypoint field.

 entrypoint